What does Teresa mean?

-Teresa \t(e)-re-sa\ as a girl's name is pronounced ter-REE-sah, ter-RAY-sah.
+Teresa [tere-sa] as a girls' name is pronounced ter-REE-sah, ter-RAY-sah.
 It is of Greek origin, and the meaning of Teresa is "late summer".
 Popular variant of Theresa.
 The first bearers of this name might have been from the Greek island of Therasia.
 The popularity of two saints, Teresa of Avila and Therese of Lisieux, has resulted in the creation of many variants.
 Mother Teresa founded an order of nuns, the Missionaries of Charity, whose sisters help people in need around the world.
 Her work earned her the title "the saint of the gutters", and the 1979 Nobel Peace Prize.
 See also Tracy.
 Actress Teresa Wright; basketball player Teresa Weatherspoon.

-Teresa is a very popular first name for women (#54 out of 4276) and also a very popular surname or last name for all people (#32708 out of 88799).
-(1990 U.S. Census)
+Teresa is a very popular first name for females (#54 out of 4276, Top 1%) and also a very popular surname for all people (#61058 out of 150436, Top 41%).
+(2000 U.S. Census)

 Displayed below is the birth name history of Teresa for girls.
 Teresa reached its peak position of #25 in the U.S. during the years 1960-1969, and is currently at #665.
 (2015 Birth Statistics)